 The most immediate need for all brains is a constant supply of glucose which can be found in whole grains, fruits and vegetables.
 Ensure a good supply with regular meals crammed with healthy nutrients and augmented with water for hydration.
 When you don’t eat regularly or when you go for foods that aren’t healthy, you will experience a lack of concentration and memory loss.
 This explains why your teen’s exam diet of fast food and gummi bears won’t help to improve their grades.

-Brains also like iron which you can find in whole grains (like oatmeal), red meat (especially liver) and vegetables like spinach, raw asparagus, snow peas, kale and beets.
-See a full list of foods rich in iron here.
+Brains love iron, which you can find in whole grains (like oatmeal), red meat (especially liver) and vegetables like spinach, raw asparagus, snow peas, kale and beets.

 Eating regularly is also important if you want to keep your brain functioning optimally.
 Try to avoid drops in your blood sugar with regular meals and snacks on fruit, nuts and granola bars between meals.